Engineering Notes

 Deep active inference (Çatal et al., 2020; Millidge et al., 2021) replaces the generative model with neural networks, enabling continuous high-dimensional state spaces.
 The key challenge is computing EFE efficiently with amortized inference networks.

-Relationship to LLMs: Friston and colleagues (2023) proposed that LLMs can be interpreted as approximate inference engines — their next-token predictions are a form of free energy minimization over linguistic states.
+Relationship to LLMs: Friston and colleagues (2023) proposed that LLMs can be interpreted as approximate inference engines, with next-token predictions as a form of free energy minimization over linguistic states.
 This opens the door to plugging active inference planning on top of language models.

 RxInfer.jl (2023, TU Eindhoven) provides fast variational message passing that makes real-time active inference tractable for robotics. pymdp (Heins et al., 2022) is the go-to Python library and has seen significant adoption in cognitive science.